deponian/nvim-scalpelua/README.md

 You can enable integration with [mini.map plugin](https://github.com/echasnovski/mini.map) by setting `minimap_enabled = true` in your configuration.
 This way you will see all found instances of the pattern in your mini.map window and it will be updated every time you replace new pattern pressing `y` key.

-**Notice**: original mini.map plugin doesn't expose some internal functions that necessary during the replacement process, so I've created highly complicated [fork](https://github.com/deponian/mini.map) with three (!) new lines of code.
+**Notice**: original mini.map plugin doesn't expose some internal functions that are necessary during the replacement process, so I've created highly complicated [fork](https://github.com/deponian/mini.map) with three (!) new lines of code.
 Use it if you want to enable mini.map integration with Scalpelua plugin.

 ### Acknowledgements